yaucpthomas/escaperoom/README.md

       - Player's location when the player save the game
       - What did the player discover before
       - First stage, second stage status
-   - A data structure named "player" will be used to store the player's status
+   - A data structure named "puzzle" will be used to store the details of the puzzle.
+      - All the passcodes for the puzzle in each room and each door lock will be stored in puzzle data structures.
 3. Dynamic memory management
    - A vector named inventory will be used to store inventory
    - A vector named lookat will store what did the player discover throughout the game to ensure the player wouldn't pick up or use an item before he or she discovered it.